abhishm/abhishm.github.io/_posts/2018-01-02-Thompson-Sampling.md

 8. We repeat the above process $$N$$ times.
 9. Subsequently, we update the parameters $$\alpha_a$$ for each arm using the maximum likelihood estimator of $$\alpha_a$$ after observing the reward $$r$$.
 10. We keep repeating the above process until some predefined convergence criterion is met.

+# Contextual Thompson Sampling for Restaurant Searching Problem

+Lets first consider the context vector.
+Assume that the context vector consists of following elements: day of the week, and weather.
+Consider the following property of each of the context field:

+1. **Day of week:** This feature represents the day that we visit the restaurant.
+We are assuming that if there is some impact of day of week on us liking the restaurant that Thompson Sampling will be successfully able to capture this impact.

+2. **Weather:** This feature represents the weather we visit the restaurant.
+Assume that this field can be of one of two types: hot weather or cold weather.

+Now lets make the most important assumption.
+Assume that we like restaurant $$A$$ when the weather is hot and we like restaurant $$B$$ when weather is cold.
+In other words, only the weather field in the context vector that gives us the significant information about us liking a restaurant.

+In Thompson Sampling, the context vector consists of day of week and weather.
+We use the [one-hot](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f) encoded representation to represent this context vector.